mars-project/mars/README.rst

 ------------------------------

-Mars can scale in to a single machine, and scale out to a cluster with thousands of machines. it's fairly simple to migrate from a single machine to a cluster due to the increase of data.
+Mars can scale in to a single machine, and scale out to a cluster with thousands of machines.
+It's fairly simple to migrate from a single machine to a cluster to process more data or gain a better performance.

 Bare Metal Deployment